aiser-team/cabrnet/docs/manuals/data.md

 ## Creating datasets and dataloaders
 CaBRNet provides two main functions for creating datasets and dataloaders from a configuration file:

-- [get_datasets](data.py) parses the configuration file and returns a dictionary of entries, indexed by the name of the dataset.
+- [get_datasets](../../src/cabrnet/utils/data.py) parses the configuration file and returns a dictionary of entries, indexed by the name of the dataset.
 Each entry is a dictionary containing the following information:
     - `dataset`: A dataset object of the class given in the configuration file, with data preprocessing as specified in the `transform` and `target_transform` keywords.
     - `raw_dataset`: A dataset object of the class given in the configuration file, **without** data preprocessing.
 This allows the user to access raw images rather than their preprocessed counterparts.
     - `batch_size`: Size of each batch.
 Used when building a dataloader from the dataset.
     - `shuffle` (True or False): Whether data should be shuffled.
 Used when building a dataloader from the dataset.
-- [get_dataloaders](data.py) parses the configuration file and returns a dictionary of dataloaders.
+- [get_dataloaders](../../src/cabrnet/utils/data.py) parses the configuration file and returns a dictionary of dataloaders.
 More precisely, each dataset specified in the configuration file produces two dataloaders:
-  - <DATASET_NAME>: Dataloader returning preprocessed data
+    - `<DATASET_NAME>`: Dataloader returning preprocessed data
-  - <DATASET_NAME>_raw: Dataloader returning raw data (see above)
+    - `<DATASET_NAME>_raw`: Dataloader returning raw data (see above)